mavlink/mavlink-devguide/en/mavgen_python/README.md

 print("Heartbeat from system (system %u component %u)" % (the_connection.target_system, the_connection.target_system))

 # Once connected, use 'the_connection' to get and send messages
-# You can also monitor the state of the connection in order to handle the case where the HEARTBEAT stops arriving
 ```

 > **Note** The `udpin` prefix used above creates a socket to *listen for* a UDP connection on the specified port